lse-ds105/ds105a-project-chadgpt/docs/index.md

         Full data frame shape: 2065 x 113

     -   We received around **2065** recipes from the Reddit API, containing basic details like links, upvote ratios, post flairs, and upvote counts.
 The dataframe is raw and needs cleaning, with redundant columns to be removed
--   Prior to data cleaning, we accessed the original poster's comment, a crucial step as it contains the OP's recipe and ingredients list for us to testing our hypothesis.
+-   Prior to data cleaning, we accessed the original poster's comment, a crucial step as it contains the OP's recipe and ingredients list for us to test our hypothesis.
 -   Observation: We selected this subreddit under the assumption that its posts maintain a well-structured format regulated by moderators.
 However, some posts required data cleaning due to improper formatting or deletion.\
     Data Cleaning Steps:
     -   1️⃣ Filtering out posts with **non-English titles** was achieved through a custom function called "Chadtools", leveraging the Langid package.